Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 Brownie-duty was invented by the Seelie Court and is commonest with Seelie fays.
 The Seelie Court sometimes sends fays to be brownies, in order to get them Marked.
 The brownies who show themselves and become members of the household are likely the Seelie ones.
 The reclusive ones that go poltergeist when crossed are more likely to be Unseelie.
 Wild Court fays can go either way.

-Fairy godparents are from the Seelie Court, or very occasionally Wild Court or "free"/"rogue" fays.
+Fairy godparents are from the Seelie Court, or occasionally are Wild Court or unaffiliated fays.
 The Seelie Court ones are usually an outreach effort to Christendom.
 (Though there is a warped variation in which the godmothers' blessings are "payment" for taking changelings, either before or after the fact.)
 The Unseelie don't do godmothering; it involves too close an association with human religion.

 Tales of fairy godmothers leak through the Sundering from Cryptic or other Abscondian nations.